Rosie Wild, 17 September 2019

 - The Young Historians Project exhibition and film about the BLF.

-- Vicky Iglikowski and Rowena Hillel, Let’s talk about the Mangrove Nine, British Library blog, 11 January 2016
+- Vicky Iglikowski and Rowena Hillel, Let’s talk about the Mangrove Nine, The National Archives blog, 11 January 2016.

-- Vicky Iglikowski and Rowena Hillel, An afternoon with the Mangrove Nine, British Library blog, 1 August 2016.
+- Vicky Iglikowski and Rowena Hillel, An afternoon with the Mangrove Nine, The National Archives blog, 1 August 2016.

-- The Mangrove Nine, Selection of Mangrove Nine images, annex to the blog series, British Library Flickr.
+- The Mangrove Nine, Selection of Mangrove Nine images, annex to the TNA blog series, The National Archives Flickr.

 References [ + ]